ZubairMohamed/WebjetUI/README.md

 - Open the terminal and cd into the root of this project
 - Run the command `npx prettier . --write` and prettier will automatically reformat all of the code in this project based on our settings and config files.

+## Smallest supported devices

+- Officially the smallest supported device is the iPhone SE iPhone SE (2nd generation) - 2020 or greater with the latest software updates.
+The screen width of this in pixels is `375px`.
+- WebjetUI should work at `300px` aswell.
+Any lower width and the experience will be severely compromised.

 ## Design Decisions and Limitations

 - This project uses Vite to bootstrap and build the React project.
 There are other tools available to do this like create react app etc.